benjamin-asdf/bobscheme/Readme.md

 # Tail recursion

-I use a =trampoline= to achieve tail recursion, even though dotnet does not.
+I use a `trampoline` to achieve tail recursion, even though dotnet does not.

 ```sh